devnull-cz/c-prog-lang/modules/file-API.md

 	err(1, "fclose failed");
 ```

-- the `b` binary mode usually does not have any effect (see
+- the `b` binary mode usually does not have any effect
 - `freopen` can be used to associate the standard streams (`stderr`, `stdin`, or
   `stdout`) with a file
 	- that means e.g. reading the standard input would automatically read